-The motivation behind this project is the establishment of a high-quality, free, public system for identifying high-quality papers by a specific recommendation obtained after rigorous peer-review.
+The motivation behind this project is the establishment of a high-quality, free, public system for identifying high-quality preprints by a specific recommendation obtained after rigorous peer-review.
 The aim is for this system to be recognized both within, and, subsequently beyond the community, including by funding and research agencies.

-This project should lead to a new scientific publication system, in which papers are deposited in open and free archives, and if appropriate, reviewed and awarded a recommendation publicly guaranteeing their scientific quality.
-This recommendation could replace the current evaluation and editing process of scientific journals, which is very costly for research institutions.
+This project should lead to a new scientific publication system, in which preprints are deposited in open and free archives, and if appropriate, reviewed and awarded a recommendation publicly guaranteeing their scientific quality.
+This recommendation could replace the current evaluation and editing process of scientific journals, which is often opaque and very costly for research institutions.

 The non-profit “Peer Community in” organization is responsible for the creation and the functioning of the various specific Peer Communities in X.

 The members of the Managing Board of each PCI are also members of the non-profit “Peer Community in” organization.
 Hence, the representatives of all existing PCIs are collectively responsible for all decisions concerning the creation of new PCIs .